DragonSenses/Algorithms/LeetCode/18-4sum/problem.md

 ### Generalizing to kSum

 Following a similar logic, we can implement 4Sum by wrapping 3Sum in another loop.
 When asked for higher sums like 5Sum, 6Sum, etc., the interviewer expects a generalized kSum solution.
-Here’s how:
+Here's how:

 1. **Initialization**: Initialize the result list.
 2. **Sorting**: Sort the input array `nums`.